2020 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 Visit a Museum

 The Reno area has numerous museums covering a wide range of interests.
 Here are a couple of particular interest.
+Be sure to check their COVID-19 rules before showing up at any museum.

 Labor Day at Lake Tahoe